Pregnancy Gingivitis: Causes and Treatments

 What is Pregnancy Gingivitis?

 Pregnancy gingivitis is an inflammation of the gums that occurs during pregnancy.
-It's characterized by redness, swelling, and bleeding of the gums, particularly when brushing or flossing.
+It's characterized by redness, swelling, and bleeding, particularly when brushing or flossing.
 This condition is primarily triggered by hormonal changes that affect the body's response to dental plaque, the sticky film of bacteria on teeth.

 Causes of Pregnancy Gingivitis